 - What It Is: Though baggage loss is rare, and is often covered by the airline anyway, this adds an extra layer of protection should something go wrong in transit.

 - Why It Matters: It’s possible your suitcases can get lost during your flight.
 Having an insurance policy that will cover your items so you can relax at baggage claim.
+Still, it’s always advisable to keep valuables in your carry on luggage.

 - 🚁 Medical Evacuation and Repatriation: